 - It’s still considered the ‘shoulder season’ so prices are cheaper.

 Know Before You Go: Keep an eye out for the Easter holiday – many restaurants and bars in the capital close down over these dates.
 Also, most items in Iceland are imported which means they’re crazy expensive so buy any gear (boots, sweaters, hiking pants, jackets, etc.) you may need before leaving home.

 Favorite Outdoor Activities: Hiking the Sólheimajökull Glacier and seeing the Northern Lights.

 Where To Stay: I stayed at the Icelandair Marina Hotel and to this day it is one of the coolest places I’ve ever stayed.

 Insider’s Secret: Outside the city center and off the suburb of Seltjarnarnes is a little island called Grotta which provides a spectacular landscape for photographs with its picturesque lighthouse that’s well worth a visit.

-Posts on Reykjavik: Iceland: An Unlikely Winter Destination – written for Coastal Lifestyle Magazine.
+Posts on Reykjavik: Iceland: An Unlikely Winter Destination – originally written for Coastal Lifestyle Magazine.

 April – Fraser Island, Australia

 The world’s largest sand island, Fraser Island is a host of diversity where one minute you’re in the rainforest and the next you’re swimming in gin-clear lakes.
 Foray out a bit further and you’ll find mounds of sand dunes, natural water-filled rock pools, colored cliffs, shipwrecks, and miles upon miles of coastline.